 At the end of each semester, student transcripts are tested against Laurel's standards of Satisfactory Academic Progress (SAP).
 A student who (because of failed or withdrawn courses that term) becomes unable to complete their program within with the maximum time frame will be dismissed for failure to make satisfactory academic progress.
-Students whose cumulative grade point average (QPA) is less than 2.0 (for the first time that term) are placed on academic probation and will meet with the Director of Education to sign an advising form acknowledging their status.
+Students whose cumulative grade point average (QPA) is less than 2.0 for the first time that term are placed on academic probation and will meet with the Campus President or their Program Director to sign an advising form acknowledging their status.
 A plan to improve academic performance will be discussed, which may involve weekly tutoring or other strategies.